Inside: Wellness Week is an easy, low cost program for students that encourages activity and healthy eating. Here are free printables to make it easy!

 We encouraged students to pack vegetables in their lunchbox or choose them as they went through the lunch line.
 During lunch, parent volunteers went around the cafeteria with cameras, snapping photos of kids who were spotted eating veggies.
 Then we put a bunch of the photos on a monitor in the school lobby for the kids to see.
 (The idea came from this post on the National PTA site.)

 FRIDAY: Walk Or Bike To School Day–Plus a Dance Party In The Gym!

 On Friday, we also surprised the students with a dance party in the gym before lunch.
-We brought the students into the gym in three shifts by grade, and played a mix of popular tunes (like “Shake It Off” and “Happy”) over the sound system.
+We brought the students into the gym in three shifts by grade, and played a mix of popular songs (like “Shake It Off” and “Happy”) over the sound system.
 Kids were doing silly dances, breakdancing, turning cartwheels, and forming conga lines.
 Most importantly, there were lots and lots of smiles.
 Even some teachers got in on the action!
 It was definitely one of my most favorite moments of the school year.

 |You might also like: How To Plan a Walk & Bike To School Day|

 Want to Do This At Your Child’s School?

 Want to have a Wellness Week at your child’s school?
 I created a free bundle of printables to make it easy for you.
 The bundle includes a day-by-day summary, task checklist, and morning announcement ideas.
 You can also get a free done-for-you flyer (which includes the Screen-Free Pledge Card) that you can customize with your school name and Wellness Week dates.Get the free bundle Get the flyer